loudinb/20CS2023/docs/programming-assignments/assignment-2/arcontroller-class.md

   - Get the user's answer as input and assign it to a variable named `user_answer`.
   - If the user enters 'q', `break` the loop to quit the session.
   - Check if `user_answer` is correct using the question's `check_answer` method.
-  - Print "Correct!" if the answer is correct, otherwise print the `incorrect_feedback` as provided by the question.
+  - Print "Correct!" if the answer is correct; otherwise, print the `incorrect_feedback` as provided by the question.
   - Move the question in the BoxManager based on whether it was answered correctly.
 - Print "Thank you, goodbye!" when the session ends.

 ### Testing the `ARController` Class